Anisotropic flows in Au+Au collisions at $\sqrt{s_{\rm{NN}}} = 2.4\,\text{GeV}$ with a Skyrme pseudopotential: Results and discussion

 In order to demonstrate the impact of $U_{0}$ and $U_{\text{sym}}$, we present in Figs.~\ref{fig:U0MDrapall} and~\ref{fig:U0MDptall}, respectively, the rapidity dependency and transverse momentum dependency, of the proton anisotropic flows $v_1$, $v_2$, $v_3$ and $v_4$, obtained within the LBUU transport model employing the four interactions L$45$D$03$, L$45$D$03$FL, L$45$Dm$03$, and L$45$MID.
 The most notable feature in Figs.~\ref{fig:U0MDrapall} and \ref{fig:U0MDptall} is that the momentum-independent interaction L$45$MID systematically predicts weaker proton anisotropic flows $v_1$, $v_2$, $v_3$ and $v_4$ in both rapidity and transverse momentum dependencies.
 This overall flow suppression reflects a significantly weaker anisotropic compression with a smaller squeeze-out pressure, compared to the results from the baseline interaction L$45$D$03$.
 Such a discrepancy underscores the importance of momentum dependence in the nuclear mean-field potential for accurately describing the flow observables.

-The generation of anisotropic flows in heavy-ion collisions stems from the initial spatial anisotropic matter distributions within the transverse plane in non-central collisions.
-The anisotropic flows reflect how pressure gradients in the compressed nuclear medium drive nucleons along different directions.
-The pressure gradients convert the initial spatial anisotropy into the momentum anisotropy, leading to the anisotropic flows.
-Momentum-dependent interactions such as L$45$D$03$ and L$45$D$03$FL enhance the repulsion for nucleons with higher momenta, thereby amplifying anisotropic pressure gradients and resulting in stronger magnitude of anisotropic flows.
+Anisotropic flows in heavy-ion collisions at HADES energy primarily originate from the interaction between the participant zone and the spectator remnants in non-central collisions.
+The spatial anisotropy of the initial overlap region is converted into momentum-space anisotropy mainly through geometric effects.
+Directed flow ($v_{1}$) arises from the sideward deflection or dragging of matter by the spectators, while elliptic flow ($v_{2}$) is dominated by the squeeze-out of participants due to blocking by the receding spectators.
+The triangular flow ($v_{3}$) and quadrangular flow ($v_{4}$), are mainly generated by the system’s collective response to the initial triangular and quadrangular shape fluctuations of the overlap region, respectively.
+Pressure gradients developed during the compression stage also contribute to the collective expansion and modulate the magnitude of all anisotropic flows.
+Momentum-dependent interactions such as L$45$D$03$ and L$45$D$03$FL enhance the repulsion for nucleons with higher momenta, thereby strengthening both the geometric and pressure-driven contributions to the flows.
 In contrast, a momentum-independent potential weakens this driving mechanism.
 This is clearly demonstrated by the L$45$MID calculations, which systematically yield smaller flow values than the HADES data.
-It is interesting to see from Figs.~\ref{fig:U0MDrapall} and \ref{fig:U0MDptall} that the baseline interaction L$45$D$03$ can give a reasonable description of the HADES data on the proton anisotropic flows except for the low-$p_t$ behavior of $v_1$ (See Fig.~\ref{fig:U0MDptall}~(a)).
+It is interesting to see from Figs.~\ref{fig:U0MDrapall} and \ref{fig:U0MDptall} that the baseline interaction L$45$D$03$ can give a reasonable description of the HADES data on the proton anisotropic flows except for the low-$p_t$ behaviors of $v_1$ (See Fig.~\ref{fig:U0MDptall}~(a)).
 We therefore conclude that incorporating momentum dependence into the single-nucleon potential is essential for reproducing the anisotropic flow data reported by the HADES collaboration.
 It is worth noting that similar effects of momentum-dependent nucleon potentials have also been observed in heavy-ion collisions at lower beam energies~\cite{Danielewicz:1999zn}.